 Bella Vista Foundation (BVF) is the legacy of sisters Georgiana Gerlinger Stevens and Jean Gerlinger Kirkwood, who gave generously throughout their long and eventful lives in the Bay Area and beyond.
-Georgiana started her own foundation, GGS, in 1992, to support literacy, healthy living, and youth development and empowerment.
+Georgiana started her own foundation, the GGS Foundation, in 1992, to support literacy, healthy living, and youth development and empowerment.
 Jean founded the Kirkwood Family Foundation, later renamed the Bella Vista Foundation, in 1999 with a focus on environmental restoration and support for young children.
 In 2019, the boards of directors of both foundations, composed of family members, decided to merge under the Bella Vista name.

 GEORGIANA GERLINGER STEVENS

-The elder sister, was a gifted writer, an expert on the Middle East, and a lifelong advocate for education and opportunities for women.
+Georgiana Gerlinger Stevens, the elder sister, was a gifted writer, an expert on the Middle East, and a lifelong advocate for education and opportunities for women.
 As a correspondent for the Atlantic and the Economist, she covered Middle Eastern affairs and later, California politics.
 She also worked for the Office of Strategic Services (precursor of the CIA), where she helped write a history of war operations in the Middle East.
 Throughout her life, Georgiana gave considerable time and financial support to a broad range of organizations.
 In her hometown of San Francisco, her philanthropy extended to arts organizations, libraries, hospitals, social service agencies, and educational institutions, including Mills College across the Bay in Oakland, where she served on the board for 20 years.

-Georgiana lived for periods and made frequent visits to the Middle East, where she supported and served on the boards of the American University of Beirut and the American University in Cairo.
+Georgiana lived abroad for periods and made frequent visits to the Middle East, where she supported and served on the boards of the American University of Beirut and the American University in Cairo.
 Language and communication were always important to Georgiana and she had a penchant for bringing people together.
-In the Middle East, she quietly but firmly advocated for educational opportunities, while at home, she regularly hosted people of diverse backgrounds and interests for conversations both fascinating and fruitful.
+In the Middle East, she quietly but firmly advocated for educational opportunities; while at home, she regularly hosted people of diverse backgrounds and interests for conversations both fascinating and fruitful.

 JEAN GERLINGER KIRKWOOD